-- Incident Response continues even after controls and treatment strategies are in place. - Further treatments and controls need to be evaluated considering the specifics of the incident. - Activation of the Field Incident Management Team (FIMT) is required. - Notification to the Corporate Incident Support Team (CIST) is required.
-Activation of the CIST may not be required.
+- Incident Response continues even after controls and treatment strategies are in place. - Further treatments and controls need to be evaluated considering the specifics of the incident. - Activation of the RRT and the ITRT is required. - · Activation of the ECC is required - Notification to the CMT is required, although activation may not be required.